 Students are encouraged to reach out to their professors or instructors directly to request supportive measures or modifications for each class.

-What is the process to take a medical leave of absence?
+What is the process to take a leave of absence?

-If you are dealing with personal medical concerns that require you to take a break from classes, you can contact the Office of the Dean of Students at 541-346-3216 or visit the Office of the Dean of Students drop-in hours every business day from 1:00–4:30 p.m. in Oregon Hall, Suite 185.
+If you are dealing with personal or health-related concerns that require you to take a break from classes, please complete the Leave of Absence Request Form.
+If you have questions you can contact the Office of the Dean of Students at 541-346-3216.
 The Office of the Dean of Students staff will provide you with information about the student leave process.

 What can I do if I have a roommate or housing issue?